 Jacob N. Shapiro is Professor of Politics and International Affairs at Princeton University and directs the Empirical Studies of Conflict Project, a multi-university consortium that compiles and analyzes micro-level data on politically motivated violence in countries around the world.
-His research covers conflict, economic development, and security policy.
+His research covers conflict, economic development, misinformation, and security policy.
 He is author of The Terrorist’s Dilemma: Managing Violent Covert Organizations and co-author of Small Wars, Big Data: The Information Revolution in Modern Conflict.
 His research has been published in broad range of academic and policy journals as well as a number of edited volumes.
 He has conducted field research and large-scale policy evaluations in Afghanistan, Colombia, India, and Pakistan.

 Shapiro received the 2016 Karl Deutsch Award from the International Studies Association, given to a scholar younger than 40, or within 10 years of earning a Ph.D., who has made the most significant contribution to the study of international relations.
 Ph.D.
 Political Science, M.A.
 Economics, Stanford University.
 B.A.
 Political Science, University of Michigan.
 Shapiro was previously President and Chief Scientist of Giant Oak, a venture-funded software company.
 He is a veteran of the United States Navy.